 - 1. Insufficient information has been submitted to make an accurate assessment of the potential business case for the development and its impact on the rural economy.
 In the absence of such information to demonstrate that other harm as set out in reasons 2- 4 is outweighed, the proposed development is contrary to Policy DM55 of the North Somerset Sites and Policies Plan part 1. - 2.
 The application site is in an area at risk from flooding and the application does not demonstrate that the proposal passes the Exception Test set out in policy CS3 of the North Somerset Core Strategy and section 14 of the National Planning Policy Framework.
 The Local Planning Authority is not, therefore, satisfied that the proposal would provide wider sustainability benefits to the community that outweigh the flood risk The proposed development is, therefore, considered to be at an unacceptable and avoidable risk of flooding and may increase flood risk elsewhere, contrary to policy CS3 of the North Somerset Core Strategy, policy DM1 of the North Somerset Sites and Policies Plan (Part 1) and paragraphs 155-163 of the National Planning Policy Framework (and the associated Planning Practice Guidance). - 3.
-The proposed development would be out of scale and character with the existing building and would have an adverse impact on the character of the area.
-In this respect, the proposal does not comply with policies CS5, CS12 and CS22 of the Core Strategy, policies DM10, DM55, DM57 and DM32 of the Sites and Policies Plan (Part 1)
+It has not been demonstrated that protected species will not be adversely affected and that there will be no loss of biodiversity.
+In this respect, the development does not comply with the requirements of the Conservation of Habitats and Species Regulations 2017 and the Natural Environment and Rural Communities Act 2006, and policy CS4 of the North Somerset Core Strategy, policy DM8 of the Sites and Policies Plan (Part 1) the council's Biodiversity and Trees SPD and the North Somerset and Mendip Horseshoe Bats SAC SPD.